ICE used the last day of the Trump era to deport people to a nation that still has slavery

 Past administrations generally avoided deporting people to Mauritania, but the Trump administration upended that status quo by targeting Mauritanians who’d been allowed to live and work in the US for decades, even when they had deportation orders.
 ICE deported 25 people to Mauritania last fiscal year, down from 98 two years before.
 There is usually no way for the people ICE deports, including Mauritanians, to return to the United States in the near future.

-Tom Cartwright, a former JP Morgan executive who now tracks deportation flights for the advocacy group Witness at the Border, is confident he found the flight that flew the men back: A chartered Gulfstream IV that flew from Arizona, where the men were detained and stopped in Gambia before arriving in Mauritania.
+Tom Cartwright, a retired JP Morgan executive who now tracks deportation flights for the advocacy group Witness at the Border, is confident he found the flight that flew the men back: A chartered Gulfstream IV that flew from Arizona, where the men were detained and stopped in Gambia before arriving in Mauritania.
 (ICE did not respond to questions about the deportations.)

-Zeinabou Sall, also of the Mauritanian Network for Human Rights, said one of the men who had been scheduled to be deported on Tuesday had been infected with tuberculosis while in ICE custody.
+Zeinabou Sall, also of the Mauritanian Network for Human Rights, said one of the men deported on Tuesday had been infected with tuberculosis while in ICE custody.
 Sall added that, like many asylum seekers, he was forced to fight his case without a lawyer.
-It was unclear on Tuesday whether he had been included in the deportation flight.

 But this was not the only troubling last-minute deportation that took place at the eleventh hour.
 Guerline Jozef, the president of the Haitian Bridge Alliance, contrasted the administration’s celebration of Martin Luther King Day on Monday with its decision to send a different deportation flight to Haiti on Tuesday.
 “As they are leaving power, they are leaving behind a trail of destroyed lives,” Jozef said.
 “There was no reason for them to deport people…on the eve of the inauguration.”